Are Induction Hob Protectors Any Good? Pros, Cons & Buying Advice

 Are Induction Hob Protectors Worth It?

-However, if you’re using a very basic or older induction hob, or rarely cook, the benefit might be more cosmetic than essential.
+However, if you’re using a basic or older induction hob, or rarely cook, the benefit may be more cosmetic than essential.

 Buying Tips

-- Check that it’s labelled as heat-resistant and suitable for induction use.
+Make sure the protector is labelled as heat-resistant and suitable for induction use. -

-- Stick with well-reviewed brands and avoid ultra-cheap alternatives that may not last.
+Stick with well-reviewed options and avoid ultra-cheap alternatives that may not last.

 Popular UK options include hob protectors from StoveGuard, HobGuard and generic silicone mats that can be trimmed to fit.